Daniel was reading the Bible with James, his young son. James stopped him after the story of Hagar in Genesis 16:13.

 The beautiful thing about a name is that it can indicate a special relationship.
 Just as you might call a spouse “sweetie” or a beloved child “baby girl,” you are signifying the importance of your relationship when you call God by a special name.

-In fact, that name can be a rallying point in the middle of a difficult season.
+In fact, the different names of God can be a rallying point in the middle of a difficult season.
 Perhaps right now, God is showing you He is your Provider.
 Maybe God is revealing to you that He is your Strength.
 Perhaps God is displaying His power as your Defender.

 God is always exactly what you need.
 You can rely on Him to show you who He is.